 Paul still has the back stage pass, he must have been last to use it!

 I recognised Steve who was tour managing / managing them when they played The Buzz Club – incredibly just eight months before.
 ‘Alright mate, bit different from Aldershot’ I said.
 He clicked who I was and said ‘Are you coming on to the party?’….’err, no, but I’d like to?’

 He told us to head over to the Holloway Road Studios and gave us the address.
 We were to meet him there.
 Danny and I had actually been to a Boys Own party there a few months earlier, with Kevin, our Bluetrain drummer, so we knew where we were going.

 We ran outside, somehow organised a taxi and headed over to the Holloway Road.
 I had always loved this building.
 On the outside there was a shop front with a giant, dusty platform boot in the window.
 I have no idea why.
 I tried to Google it to see if I could find a picture but no joy.
 Some people reading this might know what I’m talking about.

 So.
 We hopped out of the cab and Steve was already there ushering people in.
 He gave us all some records to hold, said to say we were with the d.j. and in we went.

 The inner (ish) sanctum.
 Holy Moses.
 I think around 100 people.
 The music was great, Cressa was one of the d.j.s.
+Mick Jones from The Clash was there.
 We danced.
 Gary had got hold of two empty coke cans and was clacking them together in time to the music all night.
-It was actually pretty cool and I remember missing it when he stopped!
+It was actually pretty cool and I remember missing it when he stopped.